Graph Perceiver IO: A General Architecture for Graph Structured Data: Methodology

 \subsection{Input Array}

-The Graph Perceiver IO requires the same input structure as the Perceiver or Perceiver IO.
+The GPIO requires the flexible input structure as the Perceiver or Perceiver IO.
 For image and text dataset, {\it jaegle et al.} propose Fourier embedding to consider the spatial or sequential information, but it shows poor performance for graph classification \cite{jaegle2022perceiver}.
-Appendix C. presents a detailed result.
-To reflect the topological information, specifically canonical positional information, with the original Perceiver input array structure, we adopt the random walk positional embedding ($RWPE$) \cite{dwivedi2021graph}.
+Appendix 8.2.3. presents a detailed result.
+To reflect the topological information, specifically canonical positional information, with the original Perceiver input array structure, we adopt the random walk positional embedding ($RWPE$) \cite{dwivedi2022graph}.
 Random walk operators are defined as $R = AD^{-1}$ where $A \in \mathbb{R}^{M \times M}$ is the adjacency matrix, and $D$ is the degree matrix. $RWPE$ of node $i$ is defined as

-where $R_{ii}^{t}$ is the probability of starting from the $i$ node, walking $t$ times, and returning to the $i$ node. {\it dwivedi et al.} adopt $RWPE$ as positional encoding initialization for distinguishing several cases of non-isomorphic graphs and structurally different nodes which messeage-passing GNNs and 1-WL fail to distinguish.
+where $R_{ii}^{t}$ is the probability of starting from the $i$ node, walking $t$ times, and returning to the $i$ node. {\it dwivedi et al.} adopt $RWPE$ as positional encoding initialization for distinguishing several cases of non-isomorphic graphs and structurally different nodes which messeage-passing GNNs and 1-WL \cd{\cite{weisfeiler1968reduction}} fail to distinguish.
 The choice of sufficiently large $t$ gives a unique node representation to distinguish each node and graph.
 Besides the node features, we concatenate the $RWPE$ to obtain nodes representation distinguishing non-isomorphic graphs and structurally different nodes.
-There is no restriction on the attention coverage, and it makes the Graph Perceiver IO handles the global structure information efficiently.
-It is noted that the injection of $RWPE$ into the Graph Perceiver can be interpreted as an inductive bias to consider the local information as well as the global information.
+There is no restriction on the attention coverage, and it makes the GPIO handles the global structure information efficiently.
+It is noted that the injection of $RWPE$ into the GPIO can be interpreted as an inductive bias to consider the local information as well as the global information.
 Compared to typical GNNs, the Perceiver has lower space complexity in terms of the input array.
-GNNs requires $O(M \times C + M \times M)$ on dense graph, while the Perceiver Graph IO needs $O(M(C+t))$, where $t$ is the controllable hyper-parameters.
+GNNs requires $O(M \times C + M \times M)$ on dense graph, while the GPIO needs $O(M(C+t))$, where $t$ is the controllable hyper-parameters. \cf{Consequently, GPIO is not proportional to the number of edges, making it more efficient on dense graphs.
+Experiments on Barabási-Albert (BA) graphs of varying densities confirm that GNN memory usage grows with density, whereas GPIO depends only on the number of nodes $M$.
+This highlights GPIO’s space efficiency for large, dense graphs.
+The specific experimental analysis is in the Appendix 8.5.2.}